-Dead Branches -- Trees were evaluated by the amount of dead branches observed in relation to the size of the crown.
+Dead Branches -- Dead branches tend to be an area of concern.
+Trees were evaluated by the amount of dead branches observed in relation to the size of the crown.
 There are two classifications: "Decayed branches less than 10 percent of the crown" and "Decayed branches greater than 10 percent of the crown".
 Large dead lateral branches are an indication of significant tree health and structure problems.
 But dead branches are not always an indication of a tree problem.
 Mature trees naturally shed lower and interior branches that are getting too much shade and not producing sufficient carbohydrates.
 Gravity will eventually cause dead branches to fall.
 And dead branches over streets and sidewalks can become hazardous.
 So a regular program of dead branch spotting and removal is an important aspect of any tree maintenance program.